 Global Bio-Implants Market Trends:

-- Based on the type, the market has been divided into cardiovascular, dental, spinal, orthopedic, ophthalmic and other implants.
-Currently, cardiovascular implants represent the most popular product type due to the rising cases of cardiovascular diseases.
+- Based on the type, the market has been divided into cardiovascular, dental, spinal, orthopaedic, ophthalmic and other implants.
+Currently, orthopaedic implants represent the most popular product type due to the rising cases of cardiovascular diseases.

 - The market has been segregated on the basis of the origin into allograft, autograft, xenograft and synthetic.
-At present, allograft exhibits a clear dominance in the market.
+At present, xenograft exhibits a clear dominance in the market.

 - On the basis of the end user, the market has been classified into ambulatory surgical centers, clinics, hospitals and others.
 Amongst these, hospitals represent the biggest end user of bio-implants.

 - Region-wise, the market has been segregated into Europe, Asia Pacific, North America, Latin America, and Middle East and Asia.
-Presently, North America is the leading market, holding the majority of the global share.
+Presently, North America is the leading market, holding majority of the market share.

 - The competitive landscape of the market has also been examined with some of the key players being Abbott Laboratories, Boston Scientific Corporation, Stryker Corporation, St. Jude Medical Inc., Medtronic Inc., Smith and Nephew, Wright Medical Group, Zimmer Biomet, Dentsply Sirona, Invibio Limited, Straumann, Danaher Corporation, Cardinal Health, Johnson & Johnson, B. Braun Melsungen, LifeNet Health, Inc and Endo International plc.

 IMARC Group is a leading market research company that offers management strategy and market research worldwide.
 We partner with clients in all sectors and regions to identify their highest-value opportunities, address their most critical challenges, and transform their businesses.